-Increasingly, journalists, politicians and others are much more likely to look further up the chain with a view to pinning blame on the chief executive or owner of a business (or even, as in the case of BHS, a former owner), who is not considered by the commentariat to have run, bought or sold the business in an appropriate manner.
+And increasingly, journalists, politicians and others are much more likely to look further up the chain with a view to pinning blame on the owner of a business (or even, as in the case of BHS, a former owner), who is not considered by the commentariat to have run, bought or sold the business in an appropriate manner.
+This therefore has implications not only for portfolio companies, but for the PE houses themselves.